psxde/sp108e-led-controller/README.md

 The SP108e controller is designed to control adressable led strips with a DATA and with or without an CLK line.
 It operates between 5-24V DC input.
 Default app is LED Shop from from 'spledapps'.
 There are different versions of this controller.
 The newer version, I call it 'v2', has 2 VCC, 2 GND, 1 CLK and 1 DAT output on the right side and contains an ESP8285 with 2MB Flash inside.

+After hardware modification you can use Tasmota, WLED or ESPHome on it.
+If you are okay with 1MB Flash and no CLK out, you can use SP501e instead, which does not require a hardware modification and has additional drivers for non-addressable RGBCCT strips soldered (see https://margau.net/posts/2020-11-21-2h-led-hack/).

 ![sp108ev2](sp108ev2.png)

 ## Hardware Modification for flashing other firmware